What We Are

 Incubation, Innovation, and Equity

-The Office of Educational Opportunity authorizes public schools.
+OEO helps create new school partnerships and opportunities.
+See Charter RFP for details.
 Our role is to solicit and review public school proposals and then hold those who operate public schools that we authorize accountable to students, families, professional educators, and taxpayers.

 When we review proposals for schools, we may say “yes” if the concept meets our three thresholds for authorization: incubating a new educational experience, making innovations to existing educational options, and increasing educational equity for all students.